 You may want to read the instructions or consult with experts in case you are testing a deep, dark red paint that may elicit a false positive.

 It is best to ventilate the rooms to minimize exposure.
 And also keep away your children and pets when testing.

-Steps for Testing the Lead Paint
+Steps for Testing the Lead Paint Yourself

 Be sure you are testing a thicker area of the paint.

-Now, open the swab and press it to the cut in the paint so that it comes into contact with all the layers.
+Open the swab and press it to the cut in the paint so that it comes into contact with all the layers.

 You will need to press down the soft tip of the swab into the incision itself.